heyrocker/content-style-guide/06-web-elements.html.md

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.

-### Navigation

-Use title case for main or global navigation.
-Use sentence case for subnavigation.

-Navigation links should be clear and concise.

-### Radio Buttons

-Use title case for headings and sentence case for button fields.

-### Related articles

-Sometimes a long piece of copy lends itself to a list of related links at the end.
-Don’t go overboard—4 is usually plenty.

-Related articles should appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
-The second one should be a step up in complexity to a more advanced article.

-If you can, avoid repeating links from the body text in related articles.

 ### Titles

 Titles organize pages and guide readers.
 A title appears at the beginning of a page or section and briefly describes the content that follows.